Saluda County Vehicle Impound Guide

 If You Don't Have a Valid License

-• They need: Their valid driver's license, written authorization from you (a signed note stating you authorize them to pick up the vehicle), and the vehicle's title or registration.
+• They need: Their valid driver's license, a signed authorization letter from you giving them permission to retrieve the vehicle, and the vehicle's title or registration.

 Costs & Fees in Saluda County